Joy Jorgensen

-Joy Lauren Jorgensen (born c.
+Lauren Joy Jorgensen, (born c.
 1989) is an American producer, director, writer and former actress.
-She is known for playing Danielle Van de Kamp on the ABC comedy-drama series Desperate Housewives.
+She is known for playing Danielle Van de Kamp on the ABC comedy-drama series Desperate Housewives (as Joy Lauren) and, as an adult, for creating award-winning films.
+Jorgensen is a Sundance and Rotterdam Producing Fellow, Torino Film Lab Script Editing Fellow, a recipient of the 2022 NYC Women's Fund for Media, Music and Theatre in partnership with the City of New York, and a 2024 Ingmar Bergman Estate Foundation Resident.
+Jorgensen is the founder of Killjoy Films.

-Life and career
+Early life and education

-Lauren was born Lauren Joy Jorgensen in Atlanta, Georgia.
-Lauren is of Danish descent.
+Jorgensen was born in Atlanta, Georgia.
+She is of Danish descent.
 She lived in the Vail, Colorado area from age 1 to 4.
-She attended the Galloway School and appeared in several productions by the Alliance Theatre.
+Jorgensen attended the Galloway School and appeared in several productions by the Alliance Theatre.
 At age 11, she moved from Atlanta to Los Angeles with her mother to pursue an acting career.
 She graduated from high school at age 14.
-She graduated from Columbia University in 2012, where she majored in American history.
-She later received Master's Degree in Screenwriting and Directing at the New York University Tisch School of the Arts.
+Jorgensen graduated from Columbia University in 2012, where she majored in American history.
+She later received a Master's Degree in Screenwriting and Directing at the New York University Tisch School of the Arts.

-Jorgensen is founder of Killjoy Films.
-She produced and directed a number of independent and short films.
+Jorgensen is the founder of Killjoy Films.
+She has produced and directed a number of independent and short films.

+Career

+2001–2014: acting career

+Jorgensen's acting career in Los Angeles began in 2001 when she was around 12 years old.
+As an actress, she was initially known as Joy Lauren.
+Of her acting appearances, she is best known for her role as Danielle Van De Kamp in Desperate Housewives, for which she appeared from the pilot through the final season.
+As part of the cast of Desperate Housewives, Jorgensen (under the name Joy Lauren) was nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2006, 2007 and 2008.